ofpiyush/EcoFighter/Devlog.md

 # Devlog

+## 26th November
+The game feels too complicated at the moment.
+Our target audience is scrolling through the page looking for a game to play test.
+They will not invest loads of time trying to understand all the mechanics in the high-octane game.

+I have to make different scenes to try out various individual mechanics and decide what to keep in the final version.
+This feels really hectic.

+### Current game

+#### Backstory
+Your planet thrives on making batteries out of crystals.
+You are a hybrid (organic brain + mechnical body) icosphere running on hybrid fuel (solar + charcoal).
+You mine crystals with your laser mining gun.

+Mining and using charcoal causes pollution, so you plant a few bushes to keep the environment clean.
+Bushes give you seed for more bushes and mechanical heart to boost your health.

+One voxel corporate overlord decides to mine crystals and produce as many batteries as fast as they can.
+Factories and the enemy cause pollution and put the environment in jeopardy.

+The bushes you plant can't account for the amount of pollution, you point the laser mining gun at a factory and shoot!
+This blows up the factory and gives you ammo.

+Enemny gets pissed off and starts charging at you...

+### Current mechanics

+- Resource management
+    * Manage pollution by planting seeds to make bushes or by killing factories.
+    * Solar charges gun, gun can be used to throw seeds or shoot lasers.
+Can be recharged with crystals or batteries.
+    * Player movement is supported by solar and burning charcoal(dropped by dying bushes).
+- Third person shooter
+    * Shoot lasers to kill enemy
+    * Throw seeds to plant bushes.
+    * Move and control like a FPS/TPS.
+- Item Drop
+    * Rocks drop crystals on shooting them.
+    * Factories drop batteries on death
+    * Bushes drop seeds and heart

+### Possible simplifications
+- [x] Keep single charge for both player and gun.
+- [x] Remove crystals, keep charcoal only.
+- [ ] Introduce just pollution management first.
+- [ ] Maybe make a maze level in the beginning just to get the hang of controls?

 ## 25th November

 Improving on details.
 I think I am getting a the hang of blender.
 Added some basic sounds for health and seed pickup.
 And added the Pause Menu.